Tomatotech90/github-contribution-log/Contribution_#2Remove-D-Specific-Verbiage-from-rule.md

 ### Manual Testing

-Manually re-read each of the five modified files after editing to confirm YAML structure is valid, field order is unchanged, and the rewritten prose preserves the original security rationale.
+Manually re-read each of the five modified files after editing to confirm the YAML structure is valid, the field order is unchanged, and the rewritten prose preserves the original security rationale.

 ---